thenexthub/Codira/docs/archive/Generics.rst

 differences between protocols in the hierarchy, they become more common.
 See http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2005/n1798.html for examples of this problem as it surfaced with C++ concepts.
-It is not clear at this time whether we want implicit conformance in Swift: there's no existing code to worry about, and explicit conformance (described below) provides some benefits.
+It is not clear at this time whether we want implicit conformance in Codira: there's no existing code to worry about, and explicit conformance (described below) provides some benefits.

 Explicit Protocol Conformance